 In addition to engagement counts, we also investigated the effect of data insights on the duration of the post's engagement.
 Duration of engagement is calculated as time elapsed in hours between the original post and the latest reply, retweet, or quote tweet as of February 2023.
 Since the Twitter API does not provide timestamps of individual like events, we are unable to make inferences about duration of likes for posts.
-To model engagement duration (a continuous variable rather than a count variable) we estimated standard multiple linear regression models with log-transformed response variable, to account for the skewness.
+To model engagement duration (a continuous variable rather than a count variable), we fit standard